SharedAssembly: A Data Collection Approach via Shared Tele-Assembly: Method: Shared Tele-assembly

-To preserve the user's dominance, the leader merely assists the operator in maintaining the EE’s spatial orientation along the $z$-axis rather than fully locking its orientation.
-Consequently, the operator retains control over the robot’s position and rotation along the insertion axis, which is crucial for assembly tasks involving non-cylindrical objects.
+To preserve the operator's high-level authority, the proposed framework implements a shared-control paradigm on the leader side that selectively constrains the controllable DoF, thereby alleviating the operator's cognitive burden.
+Under this scheme, the human operator retains direct, intuitive control over coarse, task-critical dimensions, while the leader robot autonomously stabilizes or constrains complementary, non-critical dimensions according to dynamic task requirements.

-Therefore, the operator can still manipulate the robot's position and the rotation along the $z$-axis, which is crucial for assembly tasks involving non-cylindrical objects.
+Most sequential assembly procedures, such as insertion, fastening, and press-fitting, are geometrically governed by a prominent assembly axis $\bm{z}_{\text{axis}}$, which defines the feasible motion direction for the mating parts to be joined.
+Concurrently, the remaining spatial dimensions function as a constrained subspace, within which the components must strictly adhere to rigid geometric boundaries to enable the relative insertion movement along a $\bm{z}_{\text{axis}}$.
+In practice, simultaneously maintaining these multi-axial geometric boundaries while advancing the parts makes tight-clearance assembly exceptionally difficult, particularly in teleoperation scenarios.
+To alleviate this operational strain, we implement a shared-autonomy strategy that decouples the task space into parallel control objectives: the operator retains direct authority over the dynamic translation along and rotation around the feasible motion axis assembly axis $\bm{z}_{\text{axis}}$, while the leader robot concurrently regulates assembly axis's orientation to ensure robust orientation alignment.

-To align EE's $z$-axis $\bm{z}_l$ with the target direction $\bm{z}_{target}$\footnote{In this paper, the unit vector $\bm{z}_{target}$ is obtained by estimating the surface normal of the assembly hole using the PCL library.} with minimal intervention, the leader's desired goal orientation is determined by rotating the current EE frame's orientation by an angle $\theta$ along the axis $\bm{a}_r$, as defined by the following equations:
+To align the $z$-axis $\bm{z}_l$ of End-Effector (EE) with the target direction $\bm{z}_{axis}$ via minimal intervention, the leader's desired goal orientation is determined by rotating the current EE frame's orientation by an angle $\theta$ along the axis $\bm{a}_r$, as defined by the following equations:

-Then, the above error in angle/axis representation is then converted to Euler angle for calculating the desired goal pose $\bm{p}_d$.
+This angular error is subsequently converted into Euler angles to compute the desired goal pose $\bm{p}_d$.
 The original leader's control law is enhanced as: